Is having a high top number (systolic) blood pressure, but a normal bottom number (diastolic) cause for concern?

 Yes.
 If you have a diastolic number — the bottom number of a blood pressure measurement — less than 90 millimeters of mercury (mm Hg) and a systolic number — the top number of a blood pressure measurement — greater than 140 mm Hg, you have a common type of high blood pressure called isolated systolic hypertension.

-Isolated systolic hypertension can be caused by underlying conditions such as artery stiffness, heart valve problems or an overactive thyroid (hyperthyroidism).
+Isolated systolic hypertension can be caused by underlying conditions such as artery stiffness, an overactive thyroid (hyperthyroidism) or diabetes.
+Occasionally, it can be caused by heart valve problems.

-The recommended goal for systolic pressure for younger people is less than 140 mm Hg.
-For people who are 60 or older, the recommended treatment goal is less than 150 mm Hg.
+The recommended goal for systolic pressure for younger people has been less than 140 mm Hg for many years.
+For people who are 60 or older, the recommended treatment goal remains at less than 150 mm Hg.
+However, new research has found that there may not be a one-size-fits-all answer to what your blood pressure goal should be.
+Even a 10- to 13-point decrease in your systolic measurement could help reduce your likelihood of experiencing major cardiovascular problems.

 Isolated systolic hypertension can lead to serious health problems, such as: